Experience Transat

 Share the article

-• Grand-Théâtre, now home to the Opéra National
+• Grand-Théâtre: Now home to the prestigious Opéra National de Bordeaux.

-A relaxing break on the Place des Quinconces
+A relaxing break on Place des Quinconces

 Cité du vin - voyage à Bordeaux / Bordeaux travel guide